 The reactogenicity assessment period is 3 full days following each infusion.
-Participants are instructed to record symptoms using a postinfusion symptom log.
-The site staff and the participant will be in contact after the 3-day reactogenicity period, or sooner if indicated, to review reactogenicity data.
+The site staff and the participant will be in contact after the 3-day reactogenicity period, or sooner if indicated.
+At that time, site staff will discuss reactogenicity events with the participant and record the relevant information on CRF(s) or participant chart note as source (for more details, see the SSP).
 Clinic staff will follow new or unresolved reactogenicity symptoms present at day 3 to resolution.
 Participants are instructed to contact the clinic for events that arise during the period between infusion and the next scheduled visit.
 In general, a participant who self-reports any postinfusion reaction greater than mild is seen by a clinician within 48 hours after onset, unless the reaction is improving and/or has completely resolved.